About the Mary C. Turpie Prize

 This award honors Mary C. Turpie, an early pioneer in American studies scholarship.
 Turpie was a long-time faculty member in the American Studies department at the University of Minnesota where she contributed to the development of American studies pedagogy, departments, and scholars through intensive mentorship and advising.
 She advised over a hundred students at any given time while presiding over dozens of dissertation projects.

-Who can nominate: Anyone can submit a nomination on an ASA member's behalf.
+Anyone can submit a nomination on an ASA member's behalf.
 Individuals can also apply, or self-nominate.
-While those submitting the nomination need not be active members, they must create an account online in order to submit a nomination.

 1. A statement describing the nominee's achievements in developing degree programs, curricula, and (or) academic or public forums; the intellectual orientation of this programming (e.g., the critical frameworks or priorities that informed the design); the contribution of this programming to the home institution, as well as to local and regional publics; and (if relevant) its contribution to the field of American studies at the national or international levels.
 This statement might also address the contributions of the nominee's research to the field of American studies, as well as the bearing of the research on the teaching and programmatic work.